Cape Town Table Mountain - what a stunning sight when flying into Cape Town or watching from across the Table Bay beaches!

 Of course flying over Cape Town beats them all - be it on an helicopter ride (offered by various companies from the V&A Waterfront) or arriving via airplane.
 When approaching Cape Town by air from Johannesburg flying along the northern coastline, you will enjoy amazing mountain views over the Rietvlei and Milnerton Lagoon and the beautiful

 From Bloubergstrand you will have the perfect picture postcard view of Cape Town's Table Mountain.
 Blouberg, also spells as Blaauwberg, is a suburb north of Cape Town and very popular with tourists and locals for its great beach and wind which is ideal for kitesurfing.
 And to end a glorious day in Cape Town head to one of the beachfront restaurants in Blouberg to enjoy a great sunset over the Atlantic Ocean tinting Table Mountain in wonderful pinkish and purple colours.

 Should you be so unlucky to visit Cape Town when the weather is adverse to going up Cape Town Table Mountain and you decide to enjoy the views over the Mother City from other spots because on top of the mountain it might be to cloudy, to windy, to hot... then go or drive up to Lions Head.

 The views are great from there too and you can admire Table Mountain in the near distance in all its details.

 Get more detailed info on their

-Return from Cape Town Table Mountain to ExpatCapeTown Homepage
+official website or Return from Cape Town Table Mountain to ExpatCapeTown Homepage